 Art flourishes in the desert.

-Tubac itself is off Highway 19, between Tucson and Nogales, and, according to my brother Alan, who was here some years ago, looks different than it was.
+Tubac is off Highway 19, between Tucson and Nogales, and, according to my brother Alan, who was here some years ago, looks different than it was.

-” None of that was here, ” he remarks and points at a cluster of retail shops, each one trying to attract buyers like flowers attracting bees.
+” None of that was here, ” he remarks and points at a cluster of retail shops, each one trying to attract buyers with signs and special sales.

-This is the prime time of the year for retailers and a proprietor shows us his hand woven rugs from around the world as we zip in to look at curios.
+February is a prime time of the year for retailers here and a proprietor shows us his hand woven rugs from around the world as we zip into his shop to look at western artifacts.

 ” Is it hard to make it here in the summer, ” I ask?